rexlaboratory/adr-piotroski-f-score/README.md

 ## Project Description
 This research aims to test the efficacy of the Piotroski F-Score classifier in predicting 'winner' and 'loser' stocks.
 The stock universe used is a basket of American Depositary Receipts or ADR (i.e., non-US stocks with home exchange outside the U.S. but are being traded on U.S. exchanges).
 ## Contents
-1. **Code: ADR-piotroski-F-score.ipynb** contains the Python script.
+1. **Code: adr-piotroski-f-score.ipynb** contains the Python script.
 2. **Folder: \adr-universe** contains the list of ADRs from adr.com.
 3. **Folder: \output-files** contains the results from major steps in the code for historical reference.
 ## Logic (Pseudo-code)